a13x37/flask-weather-app/README.md

 # Weather App

 A simple weather app build with Flask.
+The first city card for new users is shown by their location.
 You can select cities and watch the weather for them.
-City cards are protected from re-adding and can be deleted.
+City cards are protected from re-adding also cards can be deleted.
 You can select the unit of measurement in the settings menu.

 OpenWeatherMap API used to get weather data.
+SQLAlchemy is used to work with the database (PostgreSQL).
+Python Flask app with Gunicorn WSGI server deployed on Heroku using Docker.
 MDBootstrap used for design page.
-SQLAlchemy is used to work with the database.

 ## Features
 - Search/delete city `done`